 The Association Agreement between Ukraine and the EU should have been signed at a summit meeting of Eastern Partnership in Vilnius held through November 28-29, 2013.
 However, on November 21, the Ukrainian government decided to stop the preparation for signing the Association Agreement.
 On the same day, late at night, people started gathering at Maidan Nezalezhnosti in Kyiv to protest against this government's decision.

-The History of the Revolution of Dignity in Ukraine is here.
+Read the full History of the Revolution of Dignity in Ukraine here.